Pelosi announces House won't vote now on whether to begin impeachment inquiry

 The White House asserted that Democrats also have not permitted Republicans in the minority to issue subpoenas, contradicting the "standard, bipartisan practice in all recent resolutions authorizing presidential impeachment inquiries."

-This is a developing story.
-Check back soon for updates.
 Fox News' Chad Pergram and Mike Emanuel contributed to this report.